solidusio/solidus_paypal_braintree/README.md

 method is configured to display on the frontend and PayPal is enabled in the store's configuration.

+You can find button configuration options in `/solidus_paypal_braintree/configurations/list` if you want to change the color, shape, layout, and a few other options.
+Keep in mind that the `paypal_button_tagline` does not work when the `paypal_button_layout` is set to `vertical`, and will be ignored in that case.

 The checkout view
 [initializes the PayPal button](/lib/views/frontend/spree/checkout/payment/_paypal_braintree.html.erb) using the